Putin makes French film star Depardieu a Russian

 Russia does not require people to hand in their foreign passports once they acquire a Russian one.
 Many Russians have citizenship of other countries and travel without problems.

-Depardieu could also request Belgian nationality but has not yet made such a request, said Georges Dallemagne, head of Belgium's parliamentary committee that oversees naturalizations.
+Depardieu could also request Belgian nationality but has not yet made such a request, said Georges Dallemagne, head of Belgium's parliamentary committee that oversees naturalisations.

 "As a Russian he could certainly remain in Belgium, he would possibly need the necessary visas but for a short period he could stay here," said Dallemagne.